NOTE: This documentation references many concepts addressed in the glossary of terms. Please visit this page before you continue.

 In addition to passing consent, the same API supports your request for the latest consent signals.
 For more information on this API, review the API technical documentation.

-Consent audit logs are available and part of the regular data feeds going forward.
+Consent audit logs and dissent lists are available and part of the regular data feeds going forward.

 Aggregate Consent Report